KraevRoot/tik-tak-toe/README.md

 # Tik-Tak-Toe
-Simple tik-tak-toe game for two players ( which had only one PC ).
+Simple tik-tak-toe game for two people, only hotseat.
 Writen in C++ language.

 ## Installing
 1) Download and extract archive.